-Next, add up your long-term obligations, which include your mortgage and college tuition.
+Add up your long-term obligations, including your mortgage and future college tuition.

-Calculating an education fund is tricky because you have no idea where your children will be going to college.
+Calculating an education fund is tricky because you have no idea where your children may go to college.
 Perhaps the best method is to use the present average college cost in the United States and the number of years away your children are from entering college.
-The average college costs for the 2009-2010 school year were $7,020 annually for a public, four-year institution, and $26,273 annually for a private, four-year institution, according to The College Board.
-These tuition costs represent an increase of 6.5% and 4.4%, respectively, from the previous school year.
+According to The College Board, tuition can vary from $36,000 for a public, four-year institution to $120,000 or more for a private, four-year institution.

-Next, calculate family maintenance expenses.
-These include such necessities as child care, food, clothing, utility bills, entertainment, travel and transportation.
-Calculate this figure based on a year's worth of expenses, then multiply that times the number of years you want to provide this income.
+- Calculate family maintenance expenses.
+These include such necessities as child care, food, clothing, utility bills, entertainment, travel, and transportation.
+Calculate this figure based on a year’s worth of expenses, then multiply that times the number of years you want to provide this income.

-It's important to count only liquid assets (those that could be quickly converted to cash) among your resources.
-You shouldn't count items such as your home or automobile, because selling them for cash after you die would mean changing your family's lifestyle.
+It’s important to count only liquid assets (those you can quickly convert to cash) among your resources.
+You shouldn’t count items like your home or automobile because selling them for cash after you die would mean changing your family’s lifestyle.

 Snowdon says the final figure that shows how much life insurance you need can be quite unnerving.
 If you end up with a figure that requires a premium that is too high, he recommends you go through the analysis again and select areas in which you think your family can get by with less money.

-"Many people will think they can't afford coverage based on sticker shock," Snowdon says.
-"You have to look at the figure again to determine what is absolutely necessary and make your adjustements."
+“Many people will think they can’t afford coverage based on sticker shock,” Snowdon says.
+“You have to look at the figure again to determine what is absolutely necessary and make your adjustments.”